knitcodemonkey/processes/bullet_journaling_for_work.md

 ## Premise
 TikTok Video: [How 1 day turns into a week](https://vm.tiktok.com/ZM87kaTwF/)

+I'm going to put this out there.
+I've got ADHD.
+Executive function issues are no joke.
+It can feel like an uphill battle trying to fit my neurodivergent brain into the mold this world is made of.
+When it comes to time management, focus, and staying on task, everyone will tell you their favorite note-taking apps.
 I have tried a multitude of digital note-taking and to-do apps, but as soon as the tab is closed, or the window makes it into the background, it might as well not exist.

 > Out of sight, out of mind. :smiling_imp:
 >